 Tate was mostly known for her memorable performance in the 1967 cult favorite, Valley of the Dolls.
 Her rise to fame had been an upwards slog from beauty pageantry to working as an extra to getting bit parts on shows like Mister Ed andThe Beverly Hillbillies.
 After failed movie auditions for The Cincinnati Kid and The Sound of Music in the mid-1960s, Tate finally landed her first big role in the 1966 horror film, Eye of the Devil.
 A succession of other movies, plus her working relationship and marriage to Roman Polanski, set her more firmly on Hollywood's radar.
 Her final film was 12+1—her first, and only, lead role.

-Despite the passage of over 50 years, the massacre at 10500 Cielo Drive—and the LaBianca slayings the day after—has not faded from the American consciousness.
+Despite the passage of 50 years, the massacre at 10500 Cielo Drive—and the LaBianca slayings the day after—has not faded from the American consciousness.
 Greg King recounts Tate's life and murder in Sharon Tate and the Manson Murders, painting a portrait of an actress, friend, wife, and expectant mother who had so much more to show the world.
 The following excerpt of the book takes readers to the devastating crime scene on the morning of August 9, 1969.

 Read on for an excerpt of Sharon Tate and the Manson Family Murders, and then download the book.